pay-theory/pay-theory-docs/WEB/FUNCTIONS.md

   "student-name": "Jane Doe"
 };

-// Parameters that you will pass in to configure the checkout page that opens when the button is clicked. const CHECKOUT_DETAILS = {
+// Parameters that you will pass in to configure the checkout page that opens when the qrCode is scanned. const CHECKOUT_DETAILS = {
         amount: AMOUNT,
         paymentName: "School Technology Fees",